 The 2020 Stock Plan is administered by the Company's Board of Directors.
 The exercise prices, vesting periods, and other restrictions are determined at the discretion of the Company's Board of Directors, except that the exercise price per share of options may not be less than 100% of the fair market value of the Common Stock on the date of grant.
-Stock options awarded under the 2020 Stock Plan expire ten years after the grant date, unless the Company's Board of Directors sets a shorter term.
-Stock options and restricted stock granted to employees, officers, members of the Company's Board of Directors, and consultants generally vest over a four-year period.
+Stock options awarded under the 2020 Stock Plan expire ten years after the grant date, unless the Company's Board of Directors, and consultants generally vest over a four-year period.
 If an option or other award granted under the 2020 Stock Plan expires, terminates, or is cancelled, the unissued shares subject to that option or award shall again be available under the 2020 Stock Plan.
 If shares awarded pursuant to the 2020 Stock Plan are forfeited to or repurchased at original cost by the Company, the number of shares forfeited or repurchased at original cost shall again be available under the 2020 Stock Plan.